Salmon Flies Selection

 So you are going salmon fly fishing, what a superb sport but the problem is what salmon flies do you use?
-Well it is not like a trout where we can see them rising to flies and eating from the surface, with salmon we are triggering the predatory instinct as they cannot eat once they enter fresh water.
-If you speak to Finnish fly fishermen they use small sparsely dressed flies quite often traditional patterns like Hairy Mary salmon fly, Willie Gunn tube fly, Stoats Tail green butt known in USA as Black Bear green butt, or a Blue Charm salmon fly.
+Unlike a trout where we can see them rising to flies and eating from the surface, with salmon we are triggering the predatory instinct.
+Salmon do not eat once they enter fresh water.
+If you speak to Finnish fly fishermen they use small sparsely dressed flies like sunray shadows, Scottish fishermen may traditional patterns like Hairy Mary salmon fly, Willie Gunn tube fly, Stoats Tail green butt known in USA as Black Bear green butt, or a Blue Charm salmon fly and a Canadian may use Intruders.

 With this chart you can see that early season is the time to use flies like stoats tail green butt with the green acting as an attractant.
 Late Spring see's the superb Ally's Cascade salmon fly coming to the forefront in a size 10 dropping in size to a 12 or 14 or even 16 in Summer.
 Summer is a great time to try skating a salmon fly riffle hitch style across the surface.
 Later in the season try Allys shrimp red and Allys Shrimp purple.
 Superb flies to use are the Sunray Shadow tube flies, however choose the correct Sunray Shadow colour based on the season you are fishing they are available in different colours.Don't forget the classic Icelandic trigger patterns Red Francis and Black Francis which are superb shrimp patterns with their boar bristles.